Staph Infection and MRSA: Symptoms and Treatment

 Different modes of infection can have different signs and symptoms.

-In general, the signs of each of the above conditions include skin redness, swelling, fever, warmth in the area, and tenderness.
+Signs of each of the above conditions will generally include skin redness, swelling, fever, warmth in the area, and tenderness.

 Symptoms usually begin as soon as six hours after eating, and can end suddenly.
 Most people fully recover after a day or two.
 The most common symptoms of food poisoning are abdominal cramps, nausea, vomiting, and diarrhea.